 Across the Executive and Legislative branches of government, the government has established thousands of advisory boards to help decision-makers identify short and long-term sectoral opportunities and challenges.
 These stakeholders have the precious opportunity to identify pain points in need of reform and participate in regulatory and legislative processes from inception.

-CCP will help clients identify the most effective board on which they should spend their valuable time and efforts.
+CCP will help clients identify the most effective board they should spend valuable time and effort on.
 Once identified, we will help gather references from lawmakers and craft any application to ensure decision-makers give our clients full consideration for board participation.

 Thousands of bills are introduced, and the Federal Register's daily publications have thousands of pages of text.
 The CCP team stays on top of the daily activity in Washington and can flag important legislation, amendments, and proposed and final rules.

-Beyond this, using periodic publications from the Office of Management and Budget, we can help put together a timeline of upcoming proposed and final rules, comment periods, and key contacts.
+Beyond this, we can help put together a timeline of upcoming proposed and final rules, comment periods, and key contacts using periodic publications from the Office of Management and Budget.

-Most importantly, through relationship building, we can get our clients on stakeholder lists.
-Decision-makers will commonly reach out about the proposed policy before it becomes public, and clients can provide their perspectives and concerns at the start.
+Most importantly, we can get our clients on stakeholder lists through relationship building.
+Decision-makers commonly reach out about the proposed policy before it becomes public, and clients can provide their perspectives and concerns at the start.

 State Government Affairs